id/emqx-docs/en_US/performance/performance-reference.md

 ## Test Environment

 All tests in this section are based on the open-source edition of **EMQX v5.1.6** deployed on a single node.
-EMQX and XMeter have created a peering connection to eliminate the interference of external network latency.
+A peering connection has been created between the EMQX and the testing server to eliminate the interference of external network latency.
 The specifications of the server running EMQX are as follows.

 - **CPU**: 4vCPUs (Intel Xeon Platinum 8378A CPU @ 3.00GHz)
 - **Memory**: 8 GiB